- Related pages:

 - Regional accents

-Despite the title of his article, Macaulay isn’t reporting the demise of RP, but it is time for a change.
-He concludes that the future doesn’t justify a special status for this accent, arguing that two aspects in particular should be discarded.
-One is the claim that RP is the standard pronunciation of British English.
-The other is the claim that RP is the best British model for EFL teaching.
-That was written in the context of standardization (Milroy and Milroy 1985, Crowley 1991, Bex & Watts 1999 are a few contemporaries of Macauley’s article).
+Despite the title of his article (RP RIP), Macauley isn’t reporting the demise of Received Pronunciation (RP), but it is a sign of changing attitudes.
+He insists a special status for this accent is no longer justified and more attention should be devoted to regional varieties.
+He questions two theses in particular.
+One is the claim that RP is the standard pronunciation of British English (he believes an accent with so few speakers can’t possibly represent the wide variety of British pronunciation).
+The other is the claim that RP is the best British model for EFL teaching (he prefers a rhotic model, pronouncing every r).
+That was written in the context of standardization (Milroy and Milroy 1985, Crowley 1989, Crowley 1991, Bex & Watts 1999 are a few contemporaries of Macauley’s article).
 Standard English usually refers to the syntax and lexicon of written English worldwide, irrespective of the writer’s regional pronunciation, while pronunciation models or standards are usually identified specifically (Abercrombie 1951).

 Bex, T. and R. Watts (eds).
 1999.
 Standard English, the Widenening Debate.
 London, Routledge.

 Crowley, T. (ed).
 1991.
 Proper English?
 Readings in Language, History and Cultural Identity.
-Routledge.
+London, Routledge.